Description of a stochastic system by a nonadapted stochastic process: Introduction

-In this paper, we focus on a particular version of ``incomplete'' stochastic bridge, in which initial and final conditions are imposed separately on different parts of the system.
-In a large deviation context, one may e.g. be interested in studying the evolution of a large fluctuation in a particular region of a system, conditioned to the occurrence of some other event (possibly another large fluctuation) elsewhere in the system (see \cite{derrida19} for a somewhat related problem).
+In this paper, we focus on a particular version of an ``incomplete'' stochastic bridge, in which initial and final conditions are imposed separately on different subsets of the variable describing the system.
+In a large deviation context \cite{chetrite15,derrida19}, e.g. one may be interested in studying the development of a large fluctuation in a particular region of a system, conditioned to the occurrence of some other event, say, the decay of another large fluctuation elsewhere in the system.
 Situations of physical interest include protein folding \cite{mey14}, chemical reactions \cite{delarue17,dykman94}, as well as extreme events in the atmosphere \cite{laurie15}.
+More specifically, one may wish, e.g. to have an indicator of the occurrence of a future rare event in a component of a system (say, a heat wave in a particular region of the planet), from the modification of the dynamics in another portion of the system (the atmospheric circulation in another part of the globe).
 The matter has some intriguing aspects, as the interaction of portions of a system where large fluctuations are developing or decaying can be seen as the interaction between portions of the system with opposite (local) arrows of time: positive where the fluctuation is decaying, negative where the fluctuation is developing.
-Similar issues were studied in a cosmological context in \cite{schulman99}
+Similar issues were studied in a cosmological context in \cite{schulman99}.